 What is Exotic Wine Travel?

-Welcome to Exotic Wine Travel, a platform to promote wine culture, wine tourism, lesser-known wine regions, and unique wines.
+Welcome to Exotic Wine Travel, a platform that promotes lesser-known wine regions and unique wines.
 It is intended for anyone who enjoys wine, wants to learn more about wine, and is open to trying different wines.
 From casual wine drinkers to sommeliers and wine educators, there’s something for you as long as you have an open mind and an adventurous palate.

 Who are we?
 In short, full-time wine travelers.

 In 2015, we left Singapore and began our location-independent lifestyle.
 The transition is summarized in our articles The Start of Something New and Reflection: Long-Term Travel and the Journey to Becoming Location Independent.
 While traveling through the wine regions in Europe and the Caucasus, we experienced several obstacles during the preparations and actual trips, which compelled us to turn our passion for wine into a creative force for good.
 The genesis of Exotic Wine Travel is depicted in our article The Story of Exotic Wine Travel after 20 Months on the Road.

 We welcome you to join us as we take an in-depth look at travel and wine in Armenia, Bosnia-Herzegovina, Croatia, Cyprus, Georgia, Macedonia, Mexico, Montenegro, Santa Barbara County (California, USA), Serbia, and Turkey.